Computing a Cropland Cash Rental Rate

 - Differences in the quality of land should be taken into account when comparing your rental rate to those of others.
 Landlords who are unfamiliar with farming often assume all land is of equal productivity.
 So, when using this method, be sure to compare your rate to rates for land of comparable quality, based on actual yields or productivity indices.

-A cash rental rate can be based on a farm’s average yields (e.g. five-year or ten-year average).
+A cash rental rate can be based on a farm’s average yields (e.g., 5-year or 10-year average).
 For example, assume the average rental rates in your county are $1.25 per bushel for corn and $4.40 per bushel for soybeans, based on the latest survey information.
 If your farm has an average corn yield of 160 bu. per acre this results in a rental rate of $200 ($1.25 x 160 bu. = $200) per acre.
 An average soybean yield of 58 bushels per acre results in a rental rate of $255 ($4.40 x 58 bu. = $255) per acre.

-ISU Extension publication FM 1851/AgDM C2-10, Cash Rental Rates for Iowa, shows rental rates per bushel of corn and soybeans by county.
-Remember, use a long-term average yield (both good and bad years), and don’t just pick out the good years.
+ISU Extension and Outreach publication FM 1851/AgDM C2-10, Cash Rental Rates for Iowa, shows rental rates per bushel of corn and soybeans by county.
+Remember, use a long-term average yield (both good and bad years) and don’t just pick out the good years.

 Corn Suitability Ratings